History & Hauntings

 Getting There

-York is 2 hours from London by train.
-Leeds Bradford Airport is the closest, about an hour away.
-York station is a 10-minute walk from the center.
+York is 2 hours from London by train on the LNER service.
+Leeds Bradford Airport is 45 minutes away.
+York Station is a 10-minute walk from the city center.

 Transportation